eel3/sbeaml/README.md

 Windows, Linux, macOS, etc.

-SBEAML is written in ISO C99 (to be precise, ISO C90 with stdbool.h/stdint.h), and so probably works fine on other OS and bare metal environment.
+SBEAML is written in ISO C99 (to be precise, ISO C90 with stdbool.h/stdint.h), and so probably works fine on other OS.

+In addition, C standard library functions used in SBEAML are stdbool.h/stddef.h/stdint.h.
+So SBEAML probably works on bare metal environment.

 Usage
 -----